 Unlike an IFR flight plan, you are not required to be on a flight plan for a VFR flight.
-I highly recommend, for search and rescue purposes, you file and open a flight plan with FSS on every cross-country flight.
+I highly recommend you file and open a flight plan with FSS on every cross-country flight for search and rescue purposes.

-When you do open your flight plan, though, you are required to close it.
-You can do this two ways:
+When you do open your flight plan, though, you are required to close it or search and rescue activities will start.

 You can find the FSS frequency by looking at the VFR sectional.
-In this example below you will find a solid box with the words “Salem RCO.”
+In the example below, you will find a solid box with the words “Salem RCO.”
 The “RCO” stands for “remote communications outlet.”
 This is what you are looking for, but you still need to dig deeper for one more piece of information.

-Those words don’t mean much except to tell you its the FSS frequency.
-As a pilot you are more concerned with the word below: ‘McMinnville” and the frequency above: “122.6.”
+Those words don’t mean much except to tell you it’s a communication outlet.
+As a pilot, you only need the word below: ‘McMinnville” and the frequency above: “122.6.”

 The call would sound something like this: